 APHL's Laboratory System Improvement Program (L-SIP) Update provides information on improving the performance of public health laboratory systems.
 Please share this update with your system partners and send us information on new experiences, activities or resources related to system improvement.

-Spring-Summer 2017, L-SIP Update
+Winter 2018, L-SIP Update

 Current L-SIP Map